Ramsey R.U.F.C.: Club history

-Cheshire Cup and Plate With success coming on the Island in the 1990s it was the right time to try and build some off the Island and the club entered the Cheshire Cup for the first time.
+Cheshire Cup and Plate With success coming on the Island in the 1990s it was the right time to try to build some off the Island and the club entered the Cheshire Cup for the first time.
 We lost away at Shell Stanlow (now Ellesmere Port) and Old Anselmians but finally we got a few wins too.
 Port Sunlight, Wallasey, Parkonians, Helsby and Runcorn all crashed out of the competition against non-league Ramsey at some stage and we have also given bigger clubs plenty of scares along the way.

 In recent years however reorganisation of the County competitions has seen our entry restricted to the Cheshire Plate only.
 The building of a bar and clubhouse has meant that we can play our home fixtures at home and use the bar revenue to assist with the travelling costs which we have to pay.
 For those of you who don't know, the Manx side have to meet the travelling expenses of the UK side in full.
 For this reason we’ve not entered for many years.

 Ramsey Juniors In the early 2000s it became readily apparent that we needed to become more proactive in player recruitment.
 We had and still have a fantastic game to be involved with both on and off the field but we were doing nothing to market it.